jlggross/codar.me/react-intro/README.md

 - The app created by create-react-app has a lot of files we don't need, so lets organize them
 - First, create a folder pages/ inside src/
 - Deleted files: logo.svg, App.test.js, App.css, reportWebVitals.js, setupTest.js
 - Inside pages/: App.js (change name to home.js)
+- File index.js has been cleaned

+## Class 30 - Components